 What Is The Best Full Body Workout At Home?

-Effective full body workouts will target all muscle groups through compound exercises.
-You’ll work the push muscles (chest, shoulders and triceps) as well as the pull muscles (back and biceps).
-You’ll include knee-dominant exercises (squats) to target the quads and glutes, as well as hip-dominant exercises (hip hinges) to target the hamstrings and glutes.
-You’ll move bilaterally and unilaterally (working either both sides or just one side of the body at a time).
-And you should move in all planes of motion: forward and backward (sagittal plane), side-to-side (frontal plane), and rotating (transverse plane).
+The best full body workout at home targets all muscle groups and challenges you to move in different planes of motion.
+You’ll work both the push and pull muscles in the upper body.
+You’ll include knee-dominant and hip-dominant exercises.
+You’ll move bilaterally and unilaterally.
+And you’ll move in all planes of motion: forward and backward (sagittal plane), side-to-side (frontal plane), and rotating (transverse plane).

 Can You Do A Full Body Workout Every Day?

-I prefer to strength train specific muscle groups (split training) to build strength and gain muscle definition while providing appropriate rest and muscle recovery.
-If you’ve followed along with my free home workout plans, you’ve probably noticed we’ll train legs on Monday, upper body on Tuesday, full body on Wednesday, etc. That said, full body training is important, too.
+I prefer split training, targeting specific muscle groups to build strength while providing appropriate rest and muscle recovery.
+That said, full body training is important, too.
 I would add a full body strength workout like this one to your workout plan 1-2 times a week.

 30-Minute Full Body Workout At Home (Dumbbell Strength Training)